withastro/docs/src/pages/en/tutorial/5-astro-api/index.md

 Right now, you can navigate to `localhost:3000/tags` and see this page.
 From this page, you can click on links to your individual tag pages.

-But, we still need to make these pages discoverable from other pages on your website.
+But, you still need to make these pages discoverable from other pages on your website.

 1. In your `Navigation.astro` component, follow the existing pattern to also include a link to this new tag index page.